FoxxBallard/Reciprocity-Loop-Directive/README.md

 * **The AI Index (Stanford HAI)** — Technical progress vs. environmental toll: carbon emissions, water usage.

 ### On Index Implementation
-These indexes are not consulted in real time.
-A current snapshot of each is maintained and updated on publication cycles.
+These indexes don't have to be consulted in real time.
+A current snapshot of each can be cached and updated on publication cycles, as able.
 The AI operates from this cached baseline, understanding it represents the most recent available picture of shared human outcomes — not a live feed, but a grounded orientation.
+Inputs to deliberation, not fixed reference points against which authority is judged.

 ---